Node.js TCP/IP Networking: OS Sockets & Ports

 Interfaces and Local Addresses

-A network interface is the host-side network endpoint the operating system can use to send and receive packets.
+A network interface is one way the host can send and receive packets.
 It can be physical hardware, a virtual device, a tunnel, a bridge, a container interface, or the loopback interface.
 The OS attaches addresses and link-layer properties to interfaces.

 import os from 'node:os';